siddarth09/100daysof_ROS/README.md

 # DAY 19:
 when a robot is moving or a manipulator is grasping, many frames are acting at different origins, to get the transformation data of a target frame from a source frame.
 We use static transforms to get the translation and rotation of the target frame to the source frame.Here the broadcaster node finds the above-mentioned transform and sends the data to the base station.

+# DAY 20:
+Used turtlebot3 nav stack to navigate the waffle around the world using rviz

+# DAY 21:
+used turtlebot3 SLAM stack to map the house using gmapping methods.